 To be eligible for the Soft Matter Lectureship, the candidate should be in the earlier stages of their scientific career, typically within 12 years of attaining their doctorate or equivalent degree, and will have made a significant contribution to the field.

-The recipient of the award will be asked to present a lecture three times, one of which will be located in the home country of the recipient.
-The Soft Matter Editorial Office will provide the sum of £1000 to the recipient for travel and accommodation costs.
+The recipient of the award will be asked to present a lecture at a meeting in 2018, where they will also be presented with the award.
+The Soft Matter Editorial Office will provide financial support to the recipient for travel and accommodation costs.

-The recipient will be presented with the award at one of the three award lectures.
-They will also be asked to contribute a lead article to the journal and will have their work showcased on the back cover of the issue in which their article is published.
+The recipient will also be asked to contribute a lead article to the journal and will have their work showcased free of charge on the front cover of the issue in which their article is published.

 The recipient of the award will be selected and endorsed by the Soft Matter Editorial Board.

-Those wishing to make a nomination should send details of the nominee, including a brief C.V. (no longer than 2 pages A4) together with a letter (no longer than 2 pages A4) supporting the nomination, to the Soft Matter Editorial Office by 27th January 2017.
+Those wishing to make a nomination should send details of the nominee, including a brief C.V. and a letter supporting the nomination, to the Soft Matter Editorial Office by 28th February 2018.
 Self-nomination is not permitted.